Chaitanya-Keyal/CRUx-Round3-Tasks/Task 2 - Spotify2YouTube/README.md

     | Playlist items list | 1 |

     - Currently the script supports only a few songs per fetch, so the quota limit is not reached.
-    - To try reduce the number of API calls, the script caches the results of some API calls in the `cache` directory.
-This directory can be deleted to force the script to make new API calls.
+    - To try reduce the number of API calls, the script caches the results of API Calls using `httplib2`'s caching feature.
     - The quota resets at midnight PST (12:30 PM IST).
     - If the quota limit is reached, a workaround is to create a new project on the [Google Cloud Console](https://console.cloud.google.com/) and obtain new credentials.
 Replace the `youtube/credentials.json` file with the new one and run the script again.